 Conclusion:

 Today, regular textile processing steps are changing.
 Technical Textiles and recycling fibers practices will replace our regular textile industry.
+Hope you get everything to abut manufacturing process of textile industry.

 That’s much for today.
 Stay with us for Textile Details.
-We are going to write a blog for every individual portion to get a better idea of the stages in the textile manufacturing process
+We are going to write a blog for every individual portion to get a better idea of the stages in the textile manufacturing process.

-1. I am not sure where you’re getting your information, but great topic.
+I am not sure where you’re getting your information, but great topic.
 I needs to spend some time learning more or understanding more.

 Thanks for magnificent info I was looking for this info for my mission.